Tuesday, May 31, 2011

 Dill Potato Salad, It Ain't Your Standard Potato Salad!

 There are probably 9 million versions of potato salad out there.
 When it came time to prepare the menu for Easter Dinner at our house I was torn between a hot potato side dish and some kind of potato salad.
 We were serving among other things, ham, baked beans and deviled eggs.
 Potato salad seemed the obvious choice.
-But I wanted something a little different from the usual mustard, pickles and egg-style potato salad.
+But I wanted something a little different from the traditional mustard, pickles and egg-style potato salad.
 I thought about whipping up a version with blue cheese.
 Then I mentioned red potatoes with a sour cream and dill sauce.
 My husband heard the word "DILL" and it was decided.
-Dill Potato Salad for Easter Dinner.
+He loves any dish with dill, and honestly I think this is our favorite version of potato salad.
+Once in a while we make the Jalapeno Popper Potato Salad, which is a super delicious and fun twist, but we both love the flavor and texture of red potatoes, and the light and creamy dill dressing just screams spring!
 It's delicious, and a perfect accompaniment to any meal, especially a Spring or Summer time picnic or cook out.

 Thursday, May 19, 2011